 The Pagani Huayra looks set to drop its turbochargers with a hardcore ‘R’ variant

 Launched in 2011, the Huayra marked the beginning of the end for Pagani’s glorious naturally-aspirated V12s, coming with a twin-turbocharged unit.
-In October, however, a preview for the Autostyle Design Competition revealed that this might be about to change with a hardcore Huayra R, further confirmed by a recent sound clip released on its social media channels.
+A recent preview for the annual Autostyle Design Competition revealed that this might be about to change with the hardcore Huayra R…

-Details will remain under wraps, however an ‘R’ name badge suggests it will be the most focussed iteration of the hypercar yet.
+Details will remain under wraps until it’s November 12th reveal, however the ‘R’ name badge suggests it will be the most focussed iteration of the hypercar yet.
 The last time we saw the name was in the track-only Zonda R, a model that went on to lap the Nürburgring in only 6:47, the lap record for a production-derived sports car at the time.

-Commenting on the Huayra R, company founder and CEO, Horacio Pagani, said: ‘It is a project in which we have been greatly committed to create such an incredible product that it comes even with a new aspirated engine, made especially for this purpose.’
+Commenting on the Huayra R, company founder and CEO, Horacio Pagani, said: ‘It is a project in which we have been greatly committed to create such an incredible product that it comes even with a new aspirated engine, made especially for this purpose.
+So on November 12, we will tell you the genesis of Huayra R.’

 Every iteration of the Huayra to date has come with AMG’s M158 twin-turbocharged 6-litre V12 with up to 610kW in the recent Imola special edition.
 Details are few and far between about the proposed powertrain, however talk of a bespoke ‘new aspirated’ unit rules out the use of the Zonda’s now-discontinued 7.3-litre M297.